Azat228/Own_IR_Standard/README.md

 ### Uploading Arduino Sketches
 2. **Arduino**:
-   - Open `IR_TransmitterReceiver.ino`
+   - Open `IR_receiver_own.ino`
    - Upload to  Arduino

 ## 🚀 Running the Project
-1. run the nec_onlyFPGA.ipynb file and write the command that you want to send
+1. run the nec_onlyFPGA.ipynb file and write the command you want to send, into function in pythin code
 2. The FPGA will:
    - Transmit each code via IR (AR0 pin and AR1 pin in parallel)
 3. Arduino will:
-   - Receive the IR signals via pin 11
+   - Receive the IR signals via pin 11 and pin 9
    - Display the decoded values in its Serial Monitor (baud rate: 9600)
 ## Something about my own standard
-My standard is similar to NEC, but it use only 10 bit for transmitting the code, 5 bit for address and 5 bit for command<br>
+My standard is similar to NEC, but it use only 14 bit for transmitting the code, 4 bit for address and 8 bit for command<br>
 In addition I have implemented parallel transmittion of the IR communication, now 2 transmitters works concurently
 ## Modifying the Code